waleed120191/bus-locator/readme.md

 5) Then run command php artisan passport:keys
 6) Ideal way is to run migration and client command But for quick setup, Import db.sql.
 7) At root folder in .env file configure DB config.
+8) On CLI go to root folder bus-locatar and run command php artisan serve.
+The url mentioned will be url to start with.